mlabonne/llm-course/README.md

 Real-life applications can require complex pipelines, including SQL or graph databases, as well as automatically selecting relevant tools and APIs.
 These advanced techniques can improve a baseline solution and provide additional features.

 * **Query construction**: Structured data stored in traditional databases requires a specific query language like SQL, Cypher, metadata, etc. We can directly translate the user instruction into a query to access the data with query construction.
 * **Tools**: Agents augment LLMs by automatically selecting the most relevant tools to provide an answer.
-These tools can be as simple as using Google or Wikipedia, or more complex like a Python interpreter or Jira.
+These tools can be as simple as using Google or Wikipedia, or more complex, like a Python interpreter or Jira.
 * **Post-processing**: Final step that processes the inputs that are fed to the LLM.
 It enhances the relevance and diversity of documents retrieved with re-ranking, [RAG-fusion](https://github.com/Raudaschl/rag-fusion), and classification.
 * **Program LLMs**: Frameworks like [DSPy](https://github.com/stanfordnlp/dspy) allow you to optimize prompts and weights based on automated evaluations in a programmatic way.